netinvent/npbackup/README.md

 We also compile our linux target on RHEL 7 in order to be compatible with reasonably old distributions (>= glibc 2.17).

+arm and arm64 builds are compiled on Debian stretch for use with glibc > 2.24.
+Additionnaly, arm builds are compiled without GUI support since they're supposed to fit on smaller devices like NAS / Raspberries.

 ## Smart shield, antivirus and reputation

 Official binaries for Windows provided by NetInvent are signed with a certificate, allowing to gain trust and reputation in antivirus analysis.